 Spinal Injury Treatment Risks & Precautions:

-• Young adults and children respond much better to Enhanced stem cell treatments.
-Patients from their early 30s to late 70’s have also tested better after stem cells.
+- Young adults and children respond much better to Enhanced stem cell treatments.
+Patients in their early 30s to late 70s also tested better after stem cell treatments.

-• Early stages (6 months to 2-year-old) injuries generally will have much better results than injuries over two years old traditionally do not respond well.[3]
+- Early stages (6 months to 2 years old) injuries generally will have much better results than injuries over two years old, which traditionally do not respond as well.[3]

 1 Year After Stem Cells for Spine Injury